bettercap/website/content/modules/wifi/_index.md

 #### `wifi.deauth BSSID`

 Start a 802.11 deauth attack, if an access point BSSID is provided, every client will be deauthenticated, otherwise only the selected client (**use `all`, `*` or `ff:ff:ff:ff:ff:ff` to deauth everything**).

+#### `wifi.probe BSSID ESSID`

+Send a fake client probe with the given station BSSID, searching for ESSID.

 #### `wifi.show`